 If it came as a surprise, you will stop less than 3 feet from him; but

-If you are looking at your cellphone, the vehicle will run him over at 28 mph, it will travel 60 feet before you even realize that there is a person standing in front of you and you will begin to brake just 50 feet from him.
+If you are looking at your cellphone, the vehicle will run him over at 28 mph.
+It will travel 60 feet before you even realize a person is standing in front of you.
+You will begin to brake just 50 feet from him.
 You will finally stop your vehicle 56 feet after running the pedestrian over.

-Sending a text message, on average, requires you to take your eyes off the road for 4.6 seconds, at a speed of 54 mph, the vehicle will travel the equivalent of a football field with your eyes closed.
+Sending a text message requires you to take your eyes off the road for 4.6 seconds on average.
+At a speed of 54 mph, the vehicle will travel the equivalent of a football field.
+You cover that distance with your eyes closed.

 16% of traffic accidents that resulted in death were due to distractions while driving (It is presumed that most of them were due to "texting" while driving).